tpde2/tpde/docs/tpde/compiler-ref.md

 ```

 - want to optimize this, since we want to avoid branch to block that comes directly after
-- a bit more involved but code can be easily reused
+- a bit more involved; it is typically preferable to call @ref tpde::CompilerBase::generate_cond_branch instead.
 ```cpp
 bool compile_condbr(IRInstRef inst) {
     IRValueRef cond_val = /* IR-specific way to get condition */;